slerman12/Help-me/Eczema.md

 ![IMG_2560](https://github.com/slerman12/BrokenWisdoms/assets/9126603/adebf6c9-20a4-4895-be8f-088ff61a60c1)

-## Thanks for this, University of Rochester.
+## Dedicated to, University of Rochester.

 This blood is on their hands.